iooe/laravel-comments/readme.md

 @comments(['model' => $book])
 @endcomments
 ```
-In the example above we are setting the `commentable_type` to the class of the book.
-We are also passing the `commentable_id` the `id` of the book so that we know to which book the comments relate to.
+In the example above we are setting argument the `model` as class of the book model.

 Behind the scenes, the package detects the currently logged in user if any.

 If you open the page containing the view where you have placed the above code, you should see a working comments form.